Appdynamics/couchbase-monitoring-extension/README.md

           queryPort: "8093"
           username: "Administrator"
           password: "password1"
-          passwordEncrypted: ""
+          encryptedPassword: ""
      ```

-  3. Configure the encryptionKey for passwordEncrypted(only if password encryption required).
+  3. Configure the encryptionKey for encryptedPassword(only if password encryption required).
 See next section for encrypting password.

      For example,
      ```